Skip to content

 keenan adhd

-I added this section in November 2022.
-After another member of the LiveWorkPlay team shared news about a diagnosis they had received, I decided to make some inquiries of my own.
-After an extensive process of interviews and cognitive testing, I received a diagnosis of Attention Deficity Hyperactivity Disorder (ADHD).
+I added this section in November 2022 after another member of the LiveWorkPlay staff team shared news about a diagnosis they had received, I decided to make some inquiries of my own.
+After an extensive process of interviews and cognitive testing, I received a diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).
 Although with age, a lot of the “H” no longer applies, the testing was very conclusive in terms of my struggles with short-term memory.

 I am very fortunate in that in my professional and personal life, without need of a diagnosis or formal plan, my family and my work colleagues have already done so much to support me to utilize my gifts and talents, and have already figured out that I struggle with certain types of communications.
 Basically, although I enjoy conversations, I cannot retain a lot of specifics from verbal communications (short term memory gets overloaded).
 The basic accommodation that helps me the most is following up with a text-based summary of any action items arising from verbal communications.